intel/llvm/sycl/doc/KernelProgramCache.md

 The programs map's key consists of four components:
  - kernel set id<sup>[1](#what-is-ksid)</sup>,
  - specialization constants values,
- - device this program is built for,
+ - the device this program is built for,
  - build options id <sup>[2](#what-is-bopts)</sup>.

 The kernels map's key consists of two components:
- - program the kernel, belongs to,
+ - the program the kernel belongs to,
  - kernel name<sup>[3](#what-is-kname)</sup>.

 <a name="what-is-ksid">1</a>: Kernel set id is an ordinal number of the device